General-Mudkip/ISE-Notes/Year 1/Block 1/Computer Organisation and Architecture/Definitions/Translation.md

   - translating
 ---
 ## Definition
-A process where programming instructions in a higher-level language are converted into equivalent [[machine code|machine language]] instructions that a computer can understand and process.
+A process where programming instructions in a higher-level language are converted into equivalent [[Machine Code|machine language]] instructions that a computer can understand and process.
-- Unlike interpretation, the [[program]] is only "ran" by the computer once that whole file has been converted into L0 code.
+- Unlike interpretation, the [[Program]] is only "ran" by the computer once that whole file has been converted into L0 code.